sjbylo/aba/README.md

       deviceName: /dev/sdb
 ```

-or, adding vSphere integration into 'install-config.yaml' (works from the OCP Console on day 2, with v4.14 and below) - Note, this is completed automatically now if you are deploying on vSphere or ESXi.
+or, adding vSphere integration into 'install-config.yaml' (works from the OpenShift Console on day 2, with v4.14 and below) - Note, this is completed automatically now if you are deploying on vSphere or ESXi.

 ```
 platform: